cerino-ligutom/monorepo-lerna-publish-npm-experiment/README.md

 The attributes such as **directories**, **files**, **typings**, **publishConfig** and **main** in each `package.json` file under `/packages/*` are important.
 They control what will be pushed to **NPM** and what will be the entry point for our library (**main** and **typings** attributes);

+`lerna add` Adds npm dependency to all or specific package within a project `lerna bootstrap` Install all dependencies from all packages within a project

 ## Publishing

 Create a free organization at `npmjs.com`.